You are here: Urology Textbook > Surgery (procedures) > Simple retropubic prostatectomy

 Wound Closure:

-- Irrigation of the wound cavity
+- Irrigate the wound cavity.

-- Insert a wound drainage (e.g. closed gravity system)
+- Insert a wound drainage (e.g., closed gravity system)

-Postoperative Management after Retropubic Prostatectomy
+Postoperative Care after Retropubic Prostatectomy

-- First day: reduce or stop the continuous irrigation, patient ambulation.
+- First day: reduce or stop the continuous irrigation.
+Patient ambulation.

 Complications of Retropubic Prostatectomy